mzwallace/dw-cli/README.md

 Examples:
-  dw versions dev01  List code versions on the dev01 instance dw activate dev01  Activate code version on the dev01 instance dw push dev01      Push cartridges to the dev01 instance dw watch dev01     Push changes to the dev01 instance dw log dev01       Stream log files from the dev01 instance
+  dw versions dev01  List code versions on the dev01 instance dw activate dev01  Activate code version on the dev01 instance dw push dev01      Push code version to the dev01 instance dw remove dev01    Remove code version from the dev01 instance dw watch dev01     Push changes to the dev01 instance dw clean dev01     Remove all inactive code versions from the dev01 instance dw log dev01       Stream log files from the dev01 instance
 ```
 ## Examples

-Push, watch, and activate assume the 'code version' is the git branch of the cwd unless overriden in the config file or command line.
+Push, watch, and activate assume the 'code version' is the git branch of the cwd unless overridden in the config file or command line.

 ```
 user@computer:~/Sites/site$ dw push dev01